CigarsSmoker/Clone/Contributing-ruleset-recipes.md

 ***

-Using rules for hostnames which are public suffix list or below is frowned upon, though it is something impractical to stick to this rules.
+Using rules for hostnames which are public suffix or below is frowned upon, though it is sometimes impractical to stick to this rules.
 When this happens, a convincing argument in favor of the exception should be made.

 In the same vein, type-based rules must be avoided.
 Bad: